Masked Men Shoot, Kill Teen Parents Of 3-Month-Old Child, Neighbor Says

 Follow CBSPHILLY Facebook | Twitter

 WILMINGTON, Del.
 (CBS) – Police say two teenagers, who were the parents of a 3-month-old child, were found dead inside a Wilmington home, Monday morning.
-The bodies of a 17-year-old boy and a 17-year-old girl were found at a home on West 26th Street, and a neighbor says masked men shot and killed them.
+The bodies of 17-year-old Christian Coffield and 17-year-old Janiya Henry were found at a home on West 26th Street, and a neighbor says masked men shot and killed them.

 Authorities say they were dispatched to the location for a double shooting around 4:30 a.m.